shufflrr/userguide/src/shufflrr.md

 >**File types supported:**
 >
 >  .pptx, .ppsx, .docx, .pdf .xlsx, .jpg, .png, .bmp, .gif, .mp4, .avi, .wmv, .mov.
 Other file types (if they are not a security risk, such as .exe) can be stored, such as .psd or .ai, but not scanned for search or used in presentations.
+Some unsupported file formats, when used in presentations, will break the editing function.
+Using supported file formats is recommended.

 Click the "Upload" icon in the top navigation to upload files and folders into Shufflrr.